Steepholding CSA - Local Veg Box Scheme

 Box sizes and Prices

 Our veg boxes come in three sizes.
+When choosing, consider how much veg you use.
+For example a small box might be fine for two people who do not cook all their meals, but if you cook often, a medium would be better.
 It is usually possible to change between box sizes if you find that you would like more or less veg at any time as long as we have some notice.

 The pictures below give an idea of what the different size veg boxes contain.
-A small usually has seven different types of vegetables each week, a medium and a large box normally have nine different types of veg, but in larger quantities in the large box.
+A small has seven different types of vegetables each week, a medium eight and in slightly larger quantities, a large box normally has nine types of veg, but in larger quantities again.

 Small veg box - 7 veg items weekly